-In the second quarter of 2021, our Energy segment paid a special dividend, which was comprised of \$241 million in cash as well as the common stock of an equity investment with a fair value of \$251 million.
-Our portion of the dividend included \$171 million in cash and the common stock of an equity investment with a fair value of \$177 million.
-In addition, in the third and fourth quarters of 2021, our Energy segment had aggregate distributions to non-controlling interests of \$31 million as a result of distributions paid by CVR Partners to its common unit holders.
+During the year ended December 31, 2022, our Energy segment paid three quarterly distributions aggregating \$1.20 per share.
+Our portion of the dividend aggregated to \$85 million.
+In addition, in the second, third and fourth quarters of 2022, our Energy segment paid a special dividend which included \$256 million in cash for our portion.
+Furthermore, during the year ended December 31, 2022, our energy segment had aggregate distributions to non-controlling interests of \$129 million as a result of distributions paid by CVR Partners to its common unit holders.